cjripple/DH110-SEM1F/README.md

 [Please click here to view my persona and scenario assignment.](https://github.com/cjripple/DH110-SEM1F/tree/main/assignment04) With this stage, I did research to identify the users and demographics that would be most likely to use this website.
 This feedback would help me keep in mind who I am designing this project for.

+## UX Storytelling
+[Please click here to view this assignment](https://github.com/cjripple/DH110-SEM1F/tree/main/assignment05) During this process, I constructed a low fidelity prototype of the design feaures I wanted to implement on this website.
+This was an early stage design that I sketched out, and I made some improvements along the way.

+## Wireframe and Graphic Design

+## Low-fidelity Prototype

+## High-fidelity Prototype

+## Optional Evaluation and Revision History

+## Pitch Video

+## Conclusion and Reflection